AbuSuf1an/IST-Chatbot/README_API.md

 # IST Chatbot Backend

-A FastAPI-based chatbot backend that provides AI-powered responses to questions about Instituto Superior Técnico (IST) using document retrieval and Google's Gemini AI model.
+A FastAPI-based chatbot backend that provides AI-powered responses to questions about Institute of Science and Technology (IST) using document retrieval and Google's Gemini AI model.

 ## Features